artikcloud/tutorial-java-sdksample/README.md

 # ARTIK Cloud Java SDK starter code

-This sample code sends and gets a message to and from ARTIK Cloud.
-It uses the [ARTIK Cloud Java/Android SDK](https://github.com/artikcloud/artikcloud-java) to make REST API calls.
+This sample code sends and gets a message to and from ARTIK Cloud using the [ARTIK Cloud Java/Android SDK](https://github.com/artikcloud/artikcloud-java).

 ### Prerequisites
 * Java 7,8
-* ARTIK Cloud Java/Android SDK (version 2.0.3)
+* ARTIK Cloud Java/Android SDK (version 2.0.7)

 ### Setup / Installation:

  1. Sign into [My ARTIK Cloud](https://artik.cloud/)
- 2. On the device dashboard, click to connect a new device.
+ 2. Connect a new device at "my.artik.cloud".
 Select the Demo Fire Sensor (from cloud.artik.sample.demofiresensor) and name your sensor SampleFireSensor (or any name you'd like).
  3. Click the Settings icon of the device you just added.
 Get the **device ID** and **device token**.
-If the token does not already exist, click "GENERATE DEVICE TOKEN…" to get one.
+Click "Generate Device Token" if needed.
- 4. Build ARTIK Cloud Java SDK with Maven or get the SDK jar file from maven central.
-See the [instructions](https://github.com/artikcloud/artikcloud-java) here.
-Be sure to use version 2.0.3.
+ 4. To import project with Eclipse:  File -> Import -> Import as Maven Project
- 4. Add the /src files to your project using your favorite IDE.
+ 5. Add ARTIK Cloud libraries by running "mvn install".
+For manual & detailed installation see the [instructions](https://github.com/artikcloud/artikcloud-java) here.
- 5. In your Config.java file, replace with your "device id" and "device token" obtained.
+ 5. Add your "Device Id" and "Device Token" to the Config.java file.

 ## Run the code